 The minor pentatonic scale can be used anywhere you would play a minor scale.
 For example, try an A minor pentatonic scale where you would normally play an A minor scale.
 You can think of the minor pentatonic scale as the minor scale without the 2nd, and 6th degrees.
 ‘H’ represents half steps between two notes.

-You can compare these two scales in the formulas below.
+You can compare these two scales in the chart below.

-Since the notes of a scale repeat in several areas of the guitar fretboard, we need to learn the minor pentatonic scale in five different shapes.
-Learning the following shapes gives us the flexibility to play the scale anywhere on the fretboard.
+Because the same notes repeat across the fretboard, the minor pentatonic scale can be played in five different shapes.
+Learning all five gives you the freedom to play anywhere on the neck — not just in one position.

 You can use any root note to play these shapes.
-After looking at these shapes, we’ll cover scale application examples in different keys.
+After we cover the shapes, we’ll dive into real musical examples in different keys so you can start using them right away.

 How to read the scale charts